-Baños de Agua Sante, or baths of holy water in Spanish, is a town in central Ecuador known for the healing properties of its surrounding hot springs.
-So powerful are the curative properties of the springs that the town is named after them.
+Baños de Agua Santa, or baths of holy water in Spanish, is a town in central Ecuador known for the healing properties of its surrounding hot springs.
+So powerful are the curative properties of the springs that they named the town after them.

-Around this eclectic mix of visitors enterprising locals have set up businesses to cater for their needs.
-Quality restaurants serving both local and international cuisine sit in the street alongside numerous shops selling statues of the Virgin Mary, while adventure tour companies entice you with photos of rugged smiling people having the time of their lives.
+Around this eclectic mix of visitors, enterprising locals have set up businesses to cater to their needs.
+Quality restaurants serving both local and international cuisine sit in the street alongside numerous shops selling statues of the Virgin Mary, while adventure tour companies entice you with photos of rugged, smiling people having the time of their lives.

 “Three jumps for twenty dollars,” he replied.

-Seems quite the bargain I thought to myself, the value for money suppressing whatever reservations I had about a stranger on a bridge in Ecuador offering to tie me to one end of a rope and supervise as I jumped off the bridge.
+The apparent value for money suppressed whatever reservations I had about a stranger on a bridge in Ecuador offering to tie me to one end of a rope and supervise as I jumped off the bridge.

 “Just look ahead and not down,” was the advice.

-Too late for that I thought as I had already glanced down to the river below.
-It looked to be a good sixty metres but I wasn’t sure.
+Too late for that, I thought as I had already glanced down at the river below.
+It looked to be a good sixty metres, but I wasn’t sure.

-This jump was a bit different from normal bungee jumping.
+This jump differed from normal bungee jumping.
 Aside from the jumps being sold on random bridges like coffee from a van, I didn’t spring vertically back up like you do on a bungee.
-Instead I swung back and forth under the bridge in a pendulum motion until almost stationary.
+Instead, I swung back and forth under the bridge in a pendulum motion until almost stationary.

-Back on my bike fuelled by energy and adrenaline I headed further south uphill to a place called Casa del Arbol or house of trees in English.
-Here there is magnificent view of the canopy below where it is possible to have a drink in the café or take a series of ziplines down through forest.
+Back on my bike fuelled by energy and adrenaline, I headed further south uphill to a place called Casa del Arbol or house of trees in English.
+Casa del Arbol boasts a magnificent view of the canopy below, where it is possible to have a drink in the café or take a series of ziplines down through the forest.